 Mojacar Beach is lined with beach bars, both touristic British and Irish themed ones (like the Irish Rover), and more authentically Spanish ones such as El Cid and Mandala Beach.
 These are known as chiringuitos.
 The vibe in these is more chilled out than the British or Irish Bars, with less official entertainment programs apart from the occasional local rock band playing, and more big comfy chair beds and bean bags on the floor with chill out lounge music covers playing, and generally open until around 2am.

-Flamenco dance is also something I have always admired, and Mojacar is a wonderful place to see it.
+Flamenco dance is also something I have always admired, and watching a show is a top thing to do in Mojacar.
 Award winning locally famous flamenco dancers Francesca Girone and Paco Fernandez lead up the gypsy Flamenco performances in Mojacar performance troupe as the best act around.
 Performances can be found throughout Mojacar.

 The Sunday flea market around the “La Fuente’ (fountain) area at the bottom of the Pueblo is a fun place to check out.
 This where you can find something really random to buy.